ayushsharma82/EasyDDNS/README.md

 This Library is Created to Update your DDNS Domains with your ESP8266.
 The EasyDDNS Library can be Implemented in your Major Projects too as a Sidekick.
 It is Independent and Does not Interfare with rest of the Working of your Code on ESP8266.

-Currently EasyDDNS Library Supports DuckDNS and No-ip Only.
-More DDNS Services Coming Soon.
-Suggestions Appreciated.
+**Currently EasyDDNS Library Supports DuckDNS, No-ip, DynDNS, Dynu.**

 Find More about DDNS: [WiKipedia](https://en.wikipedia.org/wiki/Dynamic_DNS)